Dice Roll Probability Calculator

 Frequently asked questions

-What is the most probable sum when rolling two six-sided dice?
+Why is 7 the most likely sum on two dice?